Silentwings133

 YESSONGS SHIP

-In 1974 Yes released their conceptual and controversial "Tales from Topographic Oceans" double album.
-Often decried as too complex, too abstract, too megalomaniac, too everything, The album wasn't successful from a "Sales" (I almost said commercial!!!) point of view but I remain convinced that it was and is an exceptional album.
-The album's 4 movements, each ± 20 minutes long, are all individual musical masterpieces that I still take pleasure in listening to after all this time.
+In 1974 Yes, they released their conceptual and controversial "Tales from the Topographic Oceans" double album.
+Often decried as too complex, too abstract, too megalomaniac, too everything.
+The album wasn't commercially successful, but I remain convinced that it was and is an exceptional album.
+The album's four movements, each ± twenty minutes long, are all individual musical masterpieces that I still take pleasure in listening to after all this time..

-In 1974, I finished my schooling and went to College and then abroad.
-I managed to keep my albums with me while I was moving around Europe and when I came back to England for a short stay, in 1977, it was in time to buy "Going for the one".
-Wakeman was back with the band and the band's style had moved on following "Relayer".
-It was a long way from the 'Tales' album but as my taste in music had matured I appreciated songs like "Turn of the century" and Wonderous Stories; all the more that I wasn't looking for another 'Tales' album anymore and "Going for the one" formed an ideal bridge over to Jon Anderson's solo work with Vangelis, with albums such as "Short Stories" which I particularly liked.
+In 1974, I finished my schooling and went to college and then abroad.
+I managed to keep my albums with me while I was moving around Europe, and when I came back to England for a short stay, in 1977, it was in time to buy "Going for the One.
+Wakeman was back with the band, and the band's style had moved on following "Relayer".
+It was a long way from the 'Tales' album, but as my taste in music had matured, I appreciated songs like "Turn Of The Century" and Wonderous Stories; all the more.
+I wasn't looking for another 'Tales' album anymore, and 'Going for the One'" formed an ideal bridge over to Jon Anderson's solo work with Vangelis, with albums such as "'Short Stories'," which I particularly liked.

-I was off on my travels again when in 1978 Yes released "Tormato".
+I was off on my travels again when, in 1978, Yes released "Tormato".
 I can't remember where I actually bought this album, and I think I may have lost the original and had to buy it again not so long ago.
-When I saw the album cover I was chuffed.
-The group is shown as standing on a Tor (natives to Devon will know what I mean) and when I opened the cover and saw inside an art form ordinance map of Yestor, on Dartmoor, being from Devon, myself, I was naturally enchanted that such a big group should choose a concept so close to home and felt a real sympathy for the album and the group.
-The style of the album's music, was, however, something else and while I liked songs like "Arriving UFO"; and "Circus of Heaven" generally speaking I felt at the time that others were releasing stuff that I found more appealing.
+When I saw the album cover, I was chuffed.
+The group is shown as standing on a Tor (natives to Devon will know what I mean), and when I opened the cover and saw inside an art form ordinance map of Yestor, on Dartmoor, being from Devon myself, I was naturally enchanted that such a big group should choose a concept so close to home and felt a real sympathy for the album and the group.
+The style of the album's music was, however, something else, and while I liked songs like "Arriving UFO"; and "Circus of Heaven" generally speaking, I felt at the time that others were releasing material that I found more appealing.

-In 1983 Yes released "90125" and, although I don't consider myself a purist, after listening to "Owner of a lonely heart" on the radio (!?!)
-I found it too commercial and decided not to buy the album.
-I also skipped all their subsequent Live album releases and in retrospect that was probably because "Yessongs" is so very much one of my all time favorite albums I didn't think any of their other Live albums could match it.
+In 1983 Yes released "90125" and, although I don't consider myself a purist, after listening to "Owner of a Lonely Heart" on the radio (?!), I found it too commercial and decided not to buy the album.
+I also skipped all their subsequent live album releases, and in retrospect that was probably because "Yessongs" is so very much one of my all-time favourite albums I didn't think any of their other live albums could match it.

-After Tormato I also skipped all their studio material and virtually lost trace of the band until around 1989.
-I did occasionally get news of Yes and certain of the band members, notably Jon Anderson while he was working with Vangelis, but being busy living my life little of what the band were doing really filtered though.
-I did hear that certain of the original band members had left while others had joined, or rejoined the band, as was the case with Tony Kaye Yes' very first keyboard player.
-Then one day I happened to walk into a record shop, saw the "Anderson, Bruford, Wakeman, Howe" album, complete with Roger Dean graphics, and bought it!
+After Tormato I also skipped all their studio material and, because life was happening, virtually lost trace of the band until around 1989.
+I did occasionally get news of Yes and certain of the band members, notably Jon Anderson while he was working with Vangelis, but being busy living my life, little of what the band was doing really filtered through.
+I did hear that certain of the original band members had left while others had joined, or rejoined the band, as was the case with Tony Kaye, Yes's very first keyboard player.
+Then one day I happened to walk into a record shop, saw the "Anderson, Bruford, Wakeman, Howe" album, complete with Roger Dean graphics, and bought it.

 *Rick Wakeman... click here for more info'